pineunity/apmec/doc/source/install/manual_installation.rst

 ..

 6).
-Create 'tacker' directory in '/var/log'.
+Create 'apmec' directory in '/var/log'.

 .. code-block:: console

-   sudo mkdir /var/log/tacker
+   sudo mkdir /var/log/apmec

 ..

 7).
-Generate the tacker.conf.sample using tools/generate_config_file_sample.sh
+Generate the apmec.conf.sample using tools/generate_config_file_sample.sh
     or 'tox -e config-gen' command.
-Rename the "tacker.conf.sample" file at "etc/tacker/" to tacker.conf.
+Rename the "apmec.conf.sample" file at "etc/apmec/" to apmec.conf.
 Then edit it to ensure the below entries:

 .. note::